 Q. How can I make an appointment?

-A. Starting September 2018, students access counselling by walk-in.
+A. Starting September 2018, students access their first appointment with counselling by walk-in.
 This means you can come to counselling and be seen the same day.
 In some circumstances, there may be a wait or walk-in might be full for the morning or afternoon.
 We will work with you to access services as soon as possible.

 Q. How long do I have to wait for an appointment?

 A. With the new walk-in model, you no longer have to wait 2-3 weeks for an appointment.
-You will have access to an appointment the day you walk in.
+In most cases, you will have access to an appointment the day you walk in.
+In some circumstances walk-in might be full.
+We suggest coming early to walk-in time slots.
 Time between appointments varies by individual need.

 Q. Do you have same day appointments for urgent matters?